 To kill remaining cancer cells, surgery is often followed by external-beam radiation therapy to the tumor site and possibly to the lymph nodes in the same region of the body.
 MCC is very sensitive to radiation therapy.

 There is evidence that in some people radiation alone may be a viable treatment option.
 This option makes the most sense for people who would need extensive surgery or those who cannot have surgery for medical reasons.

 Treatment for advanced Merkel cell carcinoma

-People with more advanced Merkel cell carcinoma that has spread to nearby lymph nodes but not to other parts of the body (i.e. stage III) are likely to receive surgery followed by radiation to the primary site as well as the regional lymph nodes.
+If you have more advanced MCC that has spread to nearby lymph nodes but not to other parts of your body (stage III), you are likely to have surgery to remove the cancer followed by radiation to the main site as well as the regional lymph nodes.

-Minimizing immunosuppression is very important in this disease, too—“unusually important compared to other skin cancers,” says Nghiem.
-People whose immune system isn’t functioning at a normal level are at increased risk for Merkel cell carcinoma.
-For instance, people whose immune systems are suppressed because of human immunodeficiency virus (HIV), a solid organ transplant, or chronic lymphocytic leukemia or another cancer are 10 to 20 times more likely to get Merkel cell carcinoma and much more likely to die of it once they’ve got it.
+People whose immune system isn’t functioning at a normal level are at increased risk for MCC.
+For instance, people whose immune systems are suppressed because of human immunodeficiency virus (HIV), a solid organ transplant or chronic lymphocytic leukemia or another cancer are 10 to 20 times more likely to get MCC and much more likely to die of it once they have it.

-Minimizing patients’ immunosuppression can become part of the therapy for Merkel cell carcinoma.
-If there’s any way to decrease the immunosuppression, this may help the body control the cancer.
+Reducing immunosuppression can be part of the therapy for MCC.
+If there’s any way to decrease your immunosuppression, this may help your body control the cancer.